-- 13.4.1.
-No employee shall be scheduled to work more than twelve and one-half (12.5) consecutive regular hours in one day, except in emergency or extraordinary circumstances. - 13.4.2.
-An employee who is assigned to ten (10) hour shifts shall not be scheduled to return to work without ten (10) hours between assignments, except assigned training days.
-An employee who is assigned to eight (8) hour shifts shall not be scheduled to return to work without eight (8) hours between assignments, except for assigned training days. - 13.4.3.
-An employee shall not be assigned to work overtime "out-of-class" without permission from the Police Chief or designee. - 13.4.4.
-An employee who is assigned to twelve (12) hour or twelve and one-half (12.5) hour shifts shall not be scheduled to return to work without ten (10) hours between assignments, except for assigned training days. - 13.4.5.
-The Police Chief or designee may exclude any individual from an overtime assignment if in his/her estimation the individual does not possess the skills or abilities to achieve the desired objective of the assignment. - 13.5.
-Police Recruit/Trainee Compensatory Time Off In Lieu of Overtime - 13.5.1.
-For the purpose of classification of Police Recruit/Trainee only, while assigned to attend a law enforcement training academy, shall not be paid overtime for hours worked in excess of 80-hours worked in a two-week pay-period as outlined in Article 13, but rather Police Recruit/Trainee shall only accrue compensatory time in lieu of receiving paid overtime in accordance with the provisions of Article 35, Compensatory Time Off. - 13.5.2.
-Upon successful completion of the assigned law enforcement training academy, the Department may require police recruits to use any accrued Compensatory Time Off prior to beginning the Department Field Training Program.
+- 12.4.1 No employee shall be scheduled to work more than twelve and one-half (12.5) consecutive regular hours in one day, except in emergency or extraordinary circumstances. - 12.4.2 Employees assigned to ten (10) hour shifts shall not be scheduled to return to work without ten (10) hours between assignments unless the employee consents to less time.
+Employees assigned to eight (8) hour shifts shall not be scheduled to return to work without eight (8) hours between assignments unless the employee consents to less time.
+However, assigned training days may be scheduled with eight (8) hours between assignments for employees working ten (10) hour shifts and eight (8) hour shifts, except in the event of an emergency or extraordinary circumstance as determined by the Chief.

+- 12.4.3 An employee shall not be assigned to work overtime "out-of-class" without permission from the Police Chief or designee. - 12.4.4 Employees assigned to twelve (12) hour or twelve and one-half (12.5) hour shifts shall not be scheduled to return to work without ten (10) hours between assignments unless the employee consents to less time.
+However, assigned training days, may be schedule with eight (8) hours between assignments for employees working twelve (12) hour shifts and twelve and one-half (12.5) hour shifts, except in the event of an emergency or extraordinary circumstance as determined by the Chief. - 12.4.5 The Police Chief or designee may exclude any individual from an overtime assignment if in his/her estimation the individual does not possess the skills or abilities to achieve the desired objective of the assignment. - 12.5 Police Recruit/Trainee Compensatory Time Off In Lieu of Overtime - 12.5.1 For the purpose of classification of Police Recruit/Trainee only, while assigned to attend a law enforcement training academy, shall not be paid overtime for hours worked in excess of 80-hours worked in a two-week pay-period as outlined in Article 12, but rather Police Recruit/Trainee shall only accrue compensatory time in lieu of receiving paid overtime in accordance with the provisions of Article 34, Compensatory Time Off. - 12.5.2 Upon successful completion of the assigned law enforcement training academy and prior to promotion to Police Officer, the Department may either: (1) pay the existing Compensatory Time Off balance to the recruit; or (2) require the police recruit to use any accrued Compensatory Time Off.